harshav318/mern-auth/README.md

-# MERN Auth Practice
+# MERN Auth

-This project is a practice implementation of authentication using the MERN stack (MongoDB, Express, React, Node.js).
+This project is a implementation of authentication using the MERN stack (MongoDB, Express, React, Node.js).
 It includes user registration, login, and protected routes with JWT (JSON Web Token) for secure session management.

 ## Features